luke-mckeever/Cyber_Vault/Tooling/Volatility.md

 ---

 ## 🧰 Common Commands

 Below are some essential commands that can be used with Volatility to perform various forensic analyses:

+> The flag `-h` can be applied to all below command modules for a further guidance
+> Replace OS with the specified operating system the memory dump originated from e.g. `windows`, `mac` or `linux`

 ##### Memory Info Dump
 This will provide a high level overview of the OS and architecture used within the memory dump file

-Replace OS with the specified operating system the memory dump originated from

 ```bash
 python3 vol.py -f <FILENAME.vmem> <OS>.info